Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 • FPO and cooperative advisory desks: help members compare crop suitability, remedy options, and market context before seasonal decisions.

-• Monitoring common issues: a licensed deployment can be adapted to track common crop problems, repeated pest pressure, and training needs across villages.
+• Monitoring common issues: a white-label deployment can be adapted to track common crop problems, repeated pest pressure, product needs, nearby market-price questions, and training needs across villages.

 There is real-world evidence that location-specific digital advisory can make a difference when it is implemented responsibly.
 CGIAR reported that a NextGen agro-climate advisory in Ethiopia increased wheat grain yield for participating smallholders by up to 25 percent in a specific pilot context.
 That does not mean every deployment will produce the same result, but it does show why tailored, local advisory is worth serious attention.